Mrs Amy Saleh

 My MA thesis, based on small-scale qualitative research, explored anti-Blackness in traditional English curricula and drew on the perspectives and lived experiences of 6 teachers working across the UK to synthesise conceptions of anti-racist curricula and pedagogies.

-I am currently working on a project which involves collaborating with Bristol teachers to develop schemes of work, resources and training for two Black British plays that have recently been added to KS4 English Literature set text lists for two examining boards.
+I am currently working on a project which involves collaborating with Black British teachers to develop schemes of work, resources and training for two Black British plays that have recently been added to KS4 English Literature set text lists for two examining boards.
 I plan to carry out small-scale research to assess the impact of these materials in local schools.

 Publications